nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     ```bash
     curl -kI -v --tlsv1.3 --tls-max 1.3 -cipher ECDHE-RSA-AES256-GCM-SHA512 https://cars.example.com
     ```

     Unfortunately, this should fail, because this Cipher will only work with TLS1.3, but your current NGINX TLS config is set for `Modern` with TLS1.2.

->Final Security Warning !!
+>CAUTION: Security Warning !!
->> It should also be noted, a very old SSL config file is provided for your review, `/includes/ssl_old.conf`, for clients older than TLS v1.0.
+>> It should also be noted, a very old SSL config file is provided for your review, `/includes/ssl/ssl_old.conf`, for clients older than TLS v1.0.
 Hopefully you will never have to use these Legacy settings, but if you do, please consult with your Security team, perform extensive testing, and use other security measures before using it.

 <br/>